pyplati/platipy/paper.md

 ### Metric computation

 Computing similarity metrics between an auto-segmentation and a reference segmentation is a common task when working in the medical image analysis space.
-PlatiPy aims to provide a comprehensive collection of metrics to avoid the need to researchers to implement their own metrics or piece together functions from a range of other implementations.
+PlatiPy aims to provide a comprehensive collection of metrics to avoid the need for researchers to implement their own metrics or piece together functions from a range of other implementations.
 In addition, PlatiPy supplies functionality to compute several metrics at once and produce a visualisation of the results [\autoref{fig:contour_comp_example}] which enables rapid development of medical image analysis research tools.

 ![Example of visualisation produced by PlatiPy's contour comparison tool.\label{fig:contour_comp_example}](figure_3.png)